-Lurgan was founded in 1610 by John and William Brownlow, a father-son partnership from Lincolnshire who acquired the land during the Ulster Plantation.
+The modern town of Lurgan was founded in 1610 by John and William Brownlow, a father-son partnership from Lincolnshire who acquired the land during the Ulster Plantation.
 From the beginning the town has been defined by its linear street pattern, dictated by buildings erected either side of a long ridge.
-In fact it is this ridge which gives Lurgan its name, originating from the Irish ‘An Lorgain’ meaning ‘the shin shaped ridge’ or ‘long low ridge’.
+In fact it is this ridge which gives Lurgan its name, originating from the pre-plantation Irish name for the area, ‘An Lorgain’ meaning ‘the shin shaped ridge’ or ‘long low ridge’.

 The growth of the town’s linen industry in the 18th century and it’s industrialisation in the mid-19th century established Lurgan as one of the principal centres of fine linen manufacture in Ulster.
 The linen trade brought both people and prosperity to the town, which was reflected in the erection of many fine buildings along the main street.
 Although incorporating a variety of architectural styles, the buildings form a unified streetscape thanks to careful design and thoughtful use of materials; a tribute to the builders and craftsmen who built them.